Pulau Sekati Bridge

-Pulau Sekati Bridge (Jambatan Pulau Sekati) is a bridge in Kuala Terengganu, Terengganu, Malaysia, that crosses the Terengganu River.
-It is the longest bridge in Terengganu after the Sultan Mahmud Bridge.
-The bridge, connecting Losong to Pulau Sekati and Jalan Banggul Tuan Muda to Jeram Tokong, was fully opened to the public on 19 June 2017.
+Pulau Sekati Bridge (Jambatan Pulau Sekati) is a bridge in Kuala Terengganu, Terengganu, Malaysia, which crosses Terengganu River.
+It is the longest bridge in Terengganu after Sultan Mahmud Bridge.
+Only the part of the bridge connecting Losong to Pulau Sekati has been opened to the public with the rest of the bridge connecting Jalan Banggul Tuan Muda to Jeram Tokong to be opened on 19 June.